Amazon worker records alleged sexual harassment she encounters in every shift

 She also refers to a man as a “thirsty water spider” as he comes up to her and asks for her number.

-Users on the social media platform responded to her video with sexist comments including blaming her for her clothes for the harassment that she allegedly faces.
+Users on the social media platform responded to the clip with sexist comments including blaming her clothes for the harassment she allegedly faces.

 “Now is the way she’s at work the appropriate work clothing.
 Then calls guys thirsty,” wrote one user.